By Norman Herz

 “The U-Boat Attack Was Our Worst Evil”

-A problem for all these schemes was that Portugal, a strict neutral, had no desire to get involved in a conflict between the great powers, firmly believing that when an elephant sneezes a mouse dies of pneumonia.
+A problem for all these schemes was that Portugal during WW2 was a strict neutral, and had no desire to get involved in a conflict between the great powers, firmly believing that when an elephant sneezes a mouse dies of pneumonia.
 To stay out of the war, Portuguese Prime Minister Antonio de Oliveira Salazar did not want either side to use his territory as a base for offensive operations.

 The Allies agreed on one thing.
 World War II would not be lost on any land battlefield but might be in the ship graveyard of the North Atlantic.
 Churchill wrote, “The U-boat attack was our worst evil.
 It would have been wise for the Germans to stake all upon it.”